|

 Festuca 'Siskiyou Blue' (Siskiyou Blue Fescue) - A long living cool season bunch grass with tight clumps of narrow chalky-blue foliage 12 to 18 inches tall by slightly wider with flowers stalks rising straight up about 6 inches above the foliage in late spring into early summer.
 Plant in full sun to light shade in most regular to barren well-drained soils with regular, occasional to infrequent irrigation.
 Very cold hardy (to USDA Zone 4).
 Resistant to deer predation.
 This is an elegant looking fescue with leaves that are longer than the typical European fescues for a softer more graceful look.
 It was introduced by the Berkeley Botanic Garden where it was a chance seedling selection.
 It was initially thought to be a Festuca idahoensis but the current thought is that it is a hybrid between the native Festuca idahoensis and a European Festuca glauca (F. ovina glauca, Hort.).
 Though technically no longer a "native plant" it works well with native and other mediterranean climate plants and is non-invasive.

-Information displayed on this page about Festuca 'Siskiyou Blue' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information displayed on this page about Festuca 'Siskiyou Blue' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |